US Retail Shift: Indian Suppliers Lead Sustainable Sourcing

 Conclusion: The Future Is Green, an Indian

 The combination of global environmental urgency and shifting trade policies has created a unique opportunity for Indian manufacturers.
-For U.S. retailers, the sourcing pivot to India is not just a reaction to the tariffs' strategic move toward long-term resilience, brand alignment, and sustainability.
+For U.S. retailers, the sourcing pivot to India is not just a reaction to the tariffs; it is a strategic move toward long-term resilience, brand alignment, and sustainability, ensuring a promising future and instilling confidence in the decision.

 For Indian eco-friendly manufacturers, especially those producing bagasse-based tableware, the message is clear: Deliver quality, secure certifications, and maintain transparency, and the world is ready to buy.